carlthenimrod/slyder/README.md

 		responsive: false
 	});

-**speed**: Accepts object, sets the speeds in milliseconds of the animations.
+**Speed Options**: Accepts a number, sets the speeds in milliseconds for the animations.

 	$('#element').slyder({
-		speed: {

-			auto: 3000,
+		speedAuto: 3000,
-			load: 300,
+		speedLoad: 300,
-			transition: 500
+		speedTransition: 500
-		}
 	});

+List of adjustable speeds:

+	- speedAuto: 3000
+	- speedLoad: 300
+	- speedTransition: 500

 ### Build Contents:
 ----